 Several solutions are available for keeping private information from falling into the wrong hands during the M&A process, including the confidentiality agreement and a “clean team.”

 A confidentiality or nondisclosure agreement (NDA) typically is the first thing prospective buyers and sellers sign when they enter M&A deal talks.
-These legal documents may seem like a formality, but they provide the foundation for a transaction’s successful execution and shouldn’t be ignored.
+These legal documents may seem like a formality, but they provide the foundation for a transaction’s success execution and shouldn’t be ignored.

 Nondisclosure agreements are designed to keep information that parties exchange during the due diligence and negotiation stages private.
 Typically, review processes involve documentation about research and development, product rollouts, finances, intellectual property, customer data, organizational processes, hiring and expansion plans, and long-term strategies.
 If such information were to be released prematurely — or at all — it could be disastrous for a company.

 NDAs are legally binding agreements M&A participants use to enable candid and detailed discussions during deal negotiations.
 They’re particularly important for sellers, who need to feel comfortable enough to disclose competitive information to serious buyers — particularly when those buyers are also competitors.

 An NDA can be drafted in a variety of ways with terms specific to your deal.
 Most agreements, however, contain information that’s to be considered confidential as well as information that’s excluded from the agreement.
 The NDA should specify how long information must be kept confidential and outline scenarios in which a party could disclose confidential information — for example, when subpoenaed by a court or ordered by a federal regulator.